paylike/api-docs/README.md

 ### Refund a transaction

-The total amount of refunds is always less than the total amount captured.
+The total amount of refunds is always less than or equal to the total amount captured.

 ```shell
 curl -i https://api.paylike.io/transactions/<transaction-id>/refunds \